digital-ai/release-integration-sdk-workshop/part-1/lab-3-setup-python-and-ide.md

 Open PyCharm and select **Open** from the welcome screen.
 Navigate to the directory where you cloned the project and open it.

-Then it should work out-of-the-box.
-PyCharm will even create a `venv` Python virtual environment for you, so you can skip the previous steps.
+Follow PyCharm's suggestions to set up a Python interpreter.
+This will create a `venv` Python virtual environment for you, so you can skip the previous steps.

 Another bonus is that it provides auto-completion when editing synthetic types in `type-definitions.yaml`.